-Faba beans are a pulse crop that is part of the legume family.
+Faba beans (or fava or broad bean) are a pulse crop that is part of the legume family.
 The word “pulse” comes from the Latin word puls, meaning potage or thick soup.
 Pulses are the dry edible seeds of pod plants and are high in protein and fibre and low in fat.

 - faba major – the large Chinese broad bean;

 - faba equine – the small seeded horse bean; and

 Faba (fava) bean is grown and marketed for its edible seeds (which are the beans)—a source of protein and energy.
 They can be purchased fresh in the pod, large and dried, small and dried, canned, frozen, or in a fresh cold sealed pack.
 Shelling fresh beans takes a bit of work—you must open the pod and remove the beans.
 Blanch them in boiling water for 30 seconds, then place them in a bowl of ice water to stop the cooking process.
 Now you can easily remove their outer skins, although it is a step by step process!

 Faba beans are sold for both human consumption (including fractionation) and for livestock feed or fodder (hay, silage, and straw).
 Fractions include protein, starch, and fibre for multiple markets.

 There are two types of faba bean varieties – tannin and low tannin (zero tannin).
 Zero tannin varieties are better suited for livestock feed.
 Tannin-containing varieties are digested easily by ruminants (dairy or beef cattle) but not monogastrics such as swine or poultry.

 Faba beans are grown across the province and exported to areas like the Mediterranean, Middle East and Asia.
 Historically, competition has been from France, United Kingdom and Australia.